LukeSmithxyz/based.cooking/src/ukrainian-borscht.md

 # Ukrainian Borscht

-Borsch is a beet soup that hailing from Ukraine and is common in Eastern Europe and North Asia.
+Borsch is a beet soup that originates from Ukraine and is common in Eastern Europe and North Asia.
 Depending on the recipe, borscht may be purely vegetarian; it may be served either hot or cold; and it may range from a hearty one-pot meal to a clear broth or a smooth drink.

 - ⏲️ Prep time: 25 mins